thefool309/foolish_FastAPI/README.md

 ```bash
 fastapi dev main.py
 ```
-to launch the server you can run
+to launch the production server you can run (untested)

 ```bash
 fastapi run main.py